There will be 9 billion people on Earth by 2050. If we're smart, we can supply enough food, water and shelter – and restore ecosystems.

 How?
-By creating economic demand for farming, ranching, and water use programs that increase the resilience of the natural systems that sustain us.
+By creating economic demand for farming, ranching and water management programs that increase the resilience of natural systems.

-Why: Prevailing farming strategies are not efficient or adaptable enough to keep up with demand, especially with climate change underway.
+Why: Prevailing farming strategies are not efficient or adaptable enough to meet demand, especially with climate change underway.

-How: We're launching solutions that help retailers and food companies avoid the business risks of unsustainable farming practices.
+How: We're launching solutions that help retailers, food companies and farmers avoid the business risks of unsustainable agriculture practices.

-Why: Overallocation of water in the West means rivers that serve as major watersheds are drying up before reaching their deltas.
+Why: Over-allocation of water in the West means rivers that serve as major watersheds are drying up, as groundwater reserves dwindle.

 How: We're working with farmers, cities and policymakers to ensure water markets deliver benefits for wildlife and the economy.